Audio CDs:

 Upload the zip file directly to the TrepStar project.

-Use ENGLISH letters and numbers ONLY in your file names: Anything other than English A..Z and 0..9 will create an invalid file name that will cause the burn to fail and you'll have to redo you zip file with proper file names and update your project again before the burn will succeed.
+Use ENGLISH letters and numbers ONLY in your file names: Using characters other than English letters (A-Z) and numbers (0-9) will create an invalid file name that will cause the burn to fail and you'll have to redo your zip file with proper file names and update your project again before the burn will succeed.

 1. Good: "01 My First Track.wav" - English letters and numbers only in the file name.